dashed-slug/wallets/readme.txt

 = Can you build an exchange on top of the plugin? =

 Yes this is in the future plans, but it is a huge undertaking!
-For now you can use the [ShapeShift app extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/shapeshift-extension/) that lets you display a front-end UI to the [ShapeShift.io](https://shapeshift.io/) service.
+For now you can use the [ShapeShift app extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/shapeshift-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) that lets you display a front-end UI to the [ShapeShift.io](https://shapeshift.io/) service.

 = I want to pay for premium membership but cannot or do not want to pay via PayPal. =

-I am currently in the process of building a plugin extension that will allow you to pay for membership via cryptocurrencies.
+I plan to build a plugin extension that will allow you to pay for membership via cryptocurrencies.
+When ready, this extension will also be made available as a dashed-slug premium extension.
 In the meantime, you may contact me directly at [info@dashed-slug.net](mailto:info@dashed-slug.net) if you wish to send a Bitcoin payment and I will activate your membership manually.

 = How can I get support or submit feedback? =

 Please use the [support forum on WordPress.org](https://wordpress.org/support/plugin/wallets) for all issues and inquiries regarding the plugin.

-To get support on the provided extensions, subscribe to dashed-slug and go to the [support forums](https://www.dashed-slug.net/support/).
+To get support on the provided extensions, subscribe to dashed-slug and go to the [support forums](https://www.dashed-slug.net/support/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).

 For all other communication, please contact [info@dashed-slug.net](mailto:info@dashed-slug.net).